fan2/mkdocs/docs/blog/posts/toolchain/arm-toolchain.md

 comments: true
 ---

-How to compile/generate AArch32 code and run on an AArch64 machine?
+How to compile/generate AArch32 code and run on an Linux/AArch64?

-[Linaro](https://www.linaro.org/) empowers rapid product deployment within the dynamic Arm ecosystem.

-Arm GNU Toolchain is a community supported pre-built GNU compiler toolchain for Arm based CPUs.
+How to build AArch64-ELF for a popular embedded target board under Windows/x86_64 or macOS/arm64?

 <!-- more -->

-!!! question "Issues and frequently asked questions"
+!!! question "Related issues and frequently asked questions"

     [arm64 - Can I run an ARM32 bit App on an ARM64bit platform which is running Ubuntu 16.04 - Ask Ubuntu](https://askubuntu.com/questions/1090351/can-i-run-an-arm32-bit-app-on-an-arm64bit-platform-which-is-running-ubuntu-16-04)
     [arm - how to use aarch64-linux-gnu-objdump to disassemble V7 mode instructions (A32,T32) - Stack Overflow](https://stackoverflow.com/questions/21556051/how-to-use-aarch64-linux-gnu-objdump-to-disassemble-v7-mode-instructions-a32-t3)